 Normally, Zendesk only works with standard email systems (like the one you would have on your own ecommerce website) and gets Amazon messages just as jumbled as Gmail does.
 But connect it with an Amazon messaging service and it will work like a dream.
 ChannelReply can do this for you—and it even supports eBay integration.

-Either way, you’ll have a system that makes complicated customer service situations easy.
+Whichever you choose, you’ll have a system that makes complicated customer service situations easy.
 You’ll be able to manage your international team and support buyers from Amazon, eBay, and your own website from a single screen.
 This will enable you to provide Buy Box–worthy support no matter how enormous your ecommerce operation becomes.